crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 In contrast, a **stateful firewall** tracks the state of active network connections—such as NEW, ESTABLISHED, or RELATED—dramatically improving security.
 A **stateful firewall** can dynamically allow returning traffic for an outgoing connection it previously permitted, while blocking unsolicited incoming requests.
 While all modern firewalls are used in a stateful manner, their implementation differs.
 Some, like nftables, PF, and ipfw, are inherently stateful, with connection tracking as a core feature.
 Others, like the Linux iptables framework, achieve statefulness through the addition of the `conntrack` module and specific rules, which is considered a standard practice.
 Tools like UFW and systems like OPNsense/pfSense configure their underlying engines to be stateful by default.

+A stateless firewall performs packet filtering based solely on the static rule set and the headers of the individual packet in question, with no memory of prior packets.
+This necessitates explicit, bidirectional rules for any permitted communication.
+For example, to allow outbound HTTP, you would need one rule permitting TCP from an internal network to port 80 on any host, and a corresponding rule permitting TCP from any host on port 80 back to the internal network.
+This model cannot distinguish a legitimate HTTP response from an unsolicited incoming connection attempt, creating a larger attack surface.
+While stateless filtering is computationally cheaper and thus persists in high-throughput core routing (e.g., basic ACLs on Cisco IOS) or specific DDoS mitigation layers, its inherent limitations in security and administrative overhead have relegated it to niche roles.

+In comparison, a stateful firewall operates at the network and transport layers but maintains a dynamic state table, often implemented within the kernel's connection tracking subsystem (`conntrack` in Linux, `pfstate` in OpenBSD).
+This table holds entries for each active session (e.g., source/destination IP, source/destination port, and protocol) and the TCP state (e.g., SYN_SENT, ESTABLISHED, and FIN_WAIT).
+For a TCP handshake, the firewall inspects the initial SYN packet, creates a state, and then validates the returning SYN-ACK against that state before permitting it.
+This allows for a fundamental rule simplification: a single `pass out` rule for an outgoing connection implicitly creates a temporary, dynamic `pass in` rule for the return traffic.
+Stateful inspection is the de facto standard in modern firewalls like PF (where `keep state` is the default on `pass` rules) and nftables (which leverages the `ct` expression for state matching).

 **How Statefulness is Implemented in Common Tools**

 | Firewall               | Stateful?            | Key Detail & Example                                                                                                                |